Weeding your garden by hand can reduce the need for lawn chemicals that can run-off into storm drains, causing the pollution of local waterways.

 There is as much water in the world today as there was thousands of years ago; actually, it is the same water!
 The water from your faucet could contain molecules that dinosaurs drank or even George Washington!
 The following are tips to help you conserve earth’s most precious resource – water.
-If you have a conservation tip, please let us know so that we can share it with our customers.
-Please contact Jeanne Richardson at Boston Water and Sewer Commission 617-989-7000.

 Remember, less water usage means lower water and sewer bills, so – Use Your Water Wisely!